RushanM/Deflecta-Software-License/TERMS_OF_USE.md

 * You may create and publish individual screenshots of the original project without attribution as standalone images, including posting on social networks, messengers, and other platforms;
 * You may store and transfer the project's media resources through file-sharing services without attribution.
 However, public distribution of such links for commercial purposes (e.g., on forums or websites) must include reference to the original project;
 * Use of copyrighted media resources in third-party projects (not modifications) is allowed with proper attribution and source reference.
+* standalone tools designed to interact with the project's data (such as save editors, resource extractors, etc.) that are not derived from the original source code are permitted, provided they:
+* * include proper attribution to the original project;
+* * clearly state their unofficial nature;
+* * do not misrepresent their connection to the original project.

 ## 3. Use of Characters and Project Elements in Third-Party Works